Affordable Generative Agents: Experimental Setup

 \subsection{Evaluation Protocol}

-We focus on token consumption and performance.
-We carry out a series of experiments to calculate the mean and standard deviation of token consumption.
+We focus on LLM cost and performance.
+For LLM cost, to avoid regional and time-based price differences, we use the same model to compare the number of tokens consumed by different methods for the same task.
 To comprehensively evaluate the agent's behavior, we first reuse the evaluation methods of Generative Agents excluding manual assessments.
 These methods encompass interviewing agents with manually designed questions and conducting case study-specific activities.